Button: Button: Registration

 SPECIAL FEATURES!

-Sunday: Participants have the option to come in a day early, on their own, to attend the Traditional Corn Dance and Feast of San Lorenzo at Santo Domingo Pueblo.
+Thursday: on the 5th day, participants have the option, on their own, of attending the Traditional Corn Dance and Feast of San Lorenzo at Santo Domingo Pueblo.
 This centuries old event, honoring the Corn Mother who feeds us all, features beautiful, costumed dancers, their feet bared for direct contact with Mother Earth.

-Friday 6:00 PM: The Lewis Clan will prepare and join us for a traditional feast.
+Friday 6 PM The Lewis clan will prepare and join us for a traditional feast.

 Note: Friends and family members of class participants, who are not attending the workshop, are welcome to join us for these events for a small additional fee.
 Advanced registrations is essential.
 Please call the office to arrange.